ChelovekHe/Boundary-Detection-via-Convolution-Deconvolution-Neural-Network-with-BMA/README.md

 4. Backpropagation works, but the error function may has some glitches...
 Always show 100% error

 5. Code can run on Pelican server now

+Bug Free Code!!!Yeah!![03-10-2016]
+1. The code is fully functional and without any bug.
+Training and testing result seems encouraging!